Patel faces congressional hearings after missteps in Kirk assassination probe and turmoil at FBI

 On the same day Kirk was killed, Patel faced a separate problem: a lawsuit from three FBI senior executives fired in an August purge that wiped away decades of institutional experience and that they characterized as a Trump administration retribution campaign.

 Among them was Brian Driscoll, who as acting FBI director in the early days of the Trump administration resisted Justice Department demands for names of agents who investigated the Jan.
 6, 2021, riot at the Capitol.
-Driscoll alleged in the lawsuit that he was let go following a clash with Patel over administration demands to fire an FBI pilot who had been wrongly identified on social media as the case agent in the classified documents investigation of Trump.
+Driscoll alleged in the lawsuit that he was let go after he challenged the leadership's desire to terminate an FBI pilot who had been wrongly identified on social media as having been part of the FBI search for classified at Trump's Mar-a-Lago estate.

 The lawsuit quotes Patel as having told Driscoll his job depended on firing people the White House wanted gone.
 The FBI has declined to comment on the lawsuit.